eddie-energy/architecture/arc42/aiida/solution-strategy/solution-strategy.md

 -   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties.

-Keep the explanations of such key decisions short.
-You may use a
-table: Quality goal, Scenario, Solution approach, Link to Details
+## Overview
+Short description.
 Motivate what was decided and why it was decided that way, based upon problem statement, quality goals and key constraints.
-Refer to details in the following sections. -->
+Refer to details in the following sections.
+## Table
+including
+Quality goal, Scenario, Solution approach, Link to Details

 <!-- | 3 | Incentives | Why would consumers and eligible parties use eddie | marketplace |  |